satlawa/obf_autax/README.md

 # obf_autax
-A program to recognise handwritten notes in a PDF
+A program to recognise handwritten notes in a PDF\n

-preperation of the data for the GO program bz ...
-Beatockungsziele uz ...
-Umtriebszeit wtyp ...
-Waldtyp
+preperation of the data for the GO program\n bz ...
+Beatockungsziele\n uz ...
+Umtriebszeit\n
+wtyp ...
+Waldtyp\n